 1. Identifying & meeting user needs and concerns

-The primary goal of your user manual is to address your users’ needs and concerns — otherwise, your manual is useless.
+The primary goal of your user manual is to address your users’ needs.
 Understanding what issues or challenges your users are facing is the first step in creating a user manual.

 You can use support analytics or feedback to identify common issues your users are experiencing.
 What questions are they frequently asking?
 What parts of your platform require the most support?
 Start by addressing those needs first.